muhammadolammi/muhammadolammi/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 Coding/Data
-- 💬 Talk to me about Any openings for Data Sciencist
+- 💬 Talk to me about Any openings and internship
 - 📫 How to reach me: muhammadolammi@gmail.com

   [Twitter](https://twitter.com/MAkewukanwo)